Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-For official dosing instructions and boxed warnings, review the official U.S. prescribing information.
+For official indications, dosing instructions, contraindications, and boxed warnings, see the official U.S. prescribing information.

 This content is for informational purposes only and is not a substitute for professional medical advice.